CONSTITUTION OF THE NATIONAL GERMAN SHORTHAIRED POINTER ASSOCIATION, INC.

 The Secretary must notify officers and members of the Board of Trustees thirty (30) days prior to annual meetings, special meetings, and board meetings.

-The Board of Trustees will pay an allowance to the Secretary for legitimate expenses incurred for the maintenance of office, clerical, and stenographic help.
+The Recording Secretary shall provide such other assistance to the President and Secretary as they may reasonably require.
+The Board of Trustees may pay an allowance to the Recording Secretary for legitimate expenses incurred for attending meetings and for the maintenance of office, clerical, and stenographic help.

 The Treasurer should sign all receipts and vouchers on behalf of the Association and should also sign all checks or drafts for the payment of bills or expenses of the Association, or for the disbursements of its funds.